r-devel/r-dev-web/WindowsBuilds/winutf8/ucrt3/web/rtools.md

   based on the default location, information in the registry, or the `R_CUSTOM_TOOLS_PATH` variable.

-* QPDF is not included, it is recommended to install an [upstream release](https://github.com/qpdf/qpdf/releases) to reduce the risk of accidental use of incompatible libraries within Rtools.
+* QPDF is currently not included, it is recommended to install an [upstream release](https://github.com/qpdf/qpdf/releases) to reduce the risk of accidental use of incompatible libraries within Rtools.
+This may be changed soon.

 See
 [Howto: UTF-8 as native encoding in R on Windows with UCRT](https://svn.r-project.org/R-dev-web/trunk/WindowsBuilds/winutf8/ucrt3/howto.html)